jeremytammik/tbc/a/2006_threads_geo_equal.md

 ####<a name="2"></a> Add-In Threads

-Some clarification on the single-threaded Revit API versus multi-threaded Revit.exe and add-ins was gained in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread asking [Is my plugin restricted by the computing resources of Revit?](https://forums.autodesk.com/t5/revit-api-forum/is-my-plugin-restricted-by-the-computing-resources-of-revit/m-p/12155865):
+Some aspects of the single-threaded Revit API versus multi-threaded Revit.exe and add-ins were highlighted in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread asking [Is my plugin restricted by the computing resources of Revit?](https://forums.autodesk.com/t5/revit-api-forum/is-my-plugin-restricted-by-the-computing-resources-of-revit/m-p/12155865):

- grubdex  172 Views, 4 Replies
-‎2023-08-03 04:42 AM
-Is my plugin restricted by the computing resources of Revit?
-Hi,
-Revit is a single-threaded (therefore single-core) process.
+**Question:** The Revit API is a single-threaded (therefore single-core) process.
 I was wondering if a Revit plugin would then have to live with the same restriction or whether a plugin could theoretically run multi-threaded/multi-processed?
 And what about GPU access?
 I know that some commercial plugin providers have developed standalone software with bidirectional connections to and from Revit, and I was wondering whether the hardware restrictions of Revit were the reason behind that.
-Tags (0)
-Add tags
-Report
-Labels (2)
-"Revit"  Revit Plugin
-4 REPLIES
-Sort:
-MESSAGE 2 OF 5
-jeremy.tammik
-  Autodesk jeremy.tammik  in reply to: grubdex ‎2023-08-03 05:18 AM
-Your add-in is not restricted in any way.
-The only restriction imposed by Revit is the single-threaded implementation of the Revit API and access to Revit functionality.
-All other operations performed by your add-in are not restricted., limited or influenced by Revit in any way whatsoever.
-The next limiting factor might be the .NET environment in which your add-in lives, and the AppDomain that Revit provides for it.
-However, you also can always implement whatever functionality you like outside of your Revit add-in and communicate between that and the add-in in a number of ways.

-Jeremy Tammik,  Developer Advocacy and Support, The Building Coder, Autodesk Developer Network, ADN Open Tags (0)
-Add tags
-Report
-MESSAGE 3 OF 5
-grubdex
-  Contributor grubdex  in reply to: jeremy.tammik ‎2023-08-03 05:30 AM
-Hi Jeremy, thanks for the quick reply.
-Could you elabore a bit more on the following aspect of your answer?

-The next limiting factor might be the .NET environment in which your add-in lives, and the AppDomain that Revit provides for it.
-What does that mean in practice?

-Getting data out of Revit and back in of course also means more overhead in terms of what needs to be built.
-Is there some kind of advice / best practices you can give here on when it's feasible to go that route?

-Thanks in advance,
-grubdex

-Tags (0)
-Add tags
-Report
-MESSAGE 4 OF 5
-jeremy.tammik
-  Autodesk jeremy.tammik  in reply to: grubdex ‎2023-08-03 05:46 AM
-My pleasure, Thank you for your appreciation.

-> What does that mean in practice?

-No idea.
-I prefer theory.
-Sorry, studied math.
-You could examine the official .NET documentation and check what they say.

-> Getting data out of Revit and back in of course also means more overhead in terms of what needs to be built.
-Is there some kind of advice / best practices you can give here on when it's feasible to go that route?

-I don't understand your question.
-Please clarify what you want to achieve.

-Jeremy Tammik,  Developer Advocacy and Support, The Building Coder, Autodesk Developer Network, ADN Open Tags (0)
-Add tags
-Report
-MESSAGE 5 OF 5
-Kennan.Chen
-  Advocate Kennan.Chen  in reply to: grubdex ‎2023-08-07 09:33 PM
-According to my personal understanding, the limitation of running tasks on a single thread is not due to hardware restrictions but rather a deliberate design choice aimed at ensuring data consistency.
+**Answer:** The limitation of running tasks on a single thread in the Revit API is not due to hardware restrictions but rather a deliberate design choice aimed at ensuring data consistency.

 To clarify, the term "single-threaded" does not necessarily mean it all operates on a single core; it depends on the nature of the data your application handles during different phases.